Lessons and Presentations

 Virtual presentations are available and encouraged over the winter of 2020-2021.
 Available virtual presentations are indicated with a (V).
 Each presentation’s lessons are customized to fit into the classroom or cohort’s curriculum or school’s learning model.
 Lesson topics include:

 (V) Breed Bullies and Bully Breeds: In this lesson, we discuss breed-based discrimination and how kids can advocate against breed bullies while supporting bully breeds.
 When possible, a pit bull-type dog will be part of the presentation.

 (V) Community Cat Advocates: What is the difference between stray cats, outdoor cats and community cats?
 We learn ways to tell which type of cat needs our help and which type of cat is already living its best life!

-- Communication: Students learn how many ways animals communicate with us and how we can respectfully respond.
+Do Animals Talk to Us?: Students learn how many ways animals communicate with us and how we can respectfully respond.
+We’ll learn how to tell what an animal is saying by their various movements and sounds.
 We explore pet body language and how to better understand their feelings, as well as interact with them in a positive and safe way.

 Jumping for Joy

-This heartwarming program brings together high school students on the autism spectrum and dogs for in-classroom workshops on canine training.
+Originally conceived by the Marin County Humane Society, this program brings together high school students on the autism spectrum and dogs for in-classroom workshops on canine training.
 While navigating through an agility course, Jumping for Joy students interact socially, grow communication skills, and improve problem solving, all while building confidence and self-esteem.
-If you are a special education teacher and would like to learn more about bringing Jumping for Joy to your classroom, please contact Brie Roche, Humane Educator at (207) 985-3244 ext.
-109.